taphill/gruvbox.nvim/README.md

 ## TODO

-There are still some extended filetype highlighting options that I have not yet added for the following languages:
+There are still some extended filetype highlighting options from the original Gruvbox that I have not yet added:

--  Clojure, C, PureScript, CoffeeScript, Objective-C, MoonScript, Java, Haskell, Vim, XML
+-  Clojure, PureScript, CoffeeScript, MoonScript, Java, Haskell, Vim, XML